RuvaS20/crosswalk/README.md

   nearest in-class lesson that precedes them in curriculum order, so prerequisite order carries over and the plan says *when* to set the work, not just what.
-- **One sentence above the table**, where there used to be a banner, a count line and a list of notes: *"Your 20-week plan requires **41m** a week of homework."* with a verdict beneath — light, manageable, or heavy.
-Weekly homework time is the only figure a facilitator can act on; lesson counts and in-class hours follow from what they already chose.
-Heavy inverts the figure to a solid indigo chip; a plan needing none says so instead of reporting `0m`.
+- **One sentence above the table**, where there used to be a banner, a count line and a list of notes: *"Your 20-week plan requires an average of **41m** a week of homework."* Weekly homework time is the only figure a facilitator can act on; lesson counts and in-class hours follow from what they already chose.
+Above two hours the figure inverts to a solid indigo chip — the only escalation on the page, and it needs no words.
+A plan needing no homework says so rather than reporting `0m`.
 - **Core lessons stay in class.** Technovation publishes a Core Curriculum — the minimum set a team needs to submit.
 The 39 lessons across Beginner, Mobile, Web and AI in Action that correspond to it are marked `essential` and are never pushed to